 In this case the eating disorder will need treatment as well as the addiction.
 Eating disorders if left untreated can go from just an amphetamine addiction to anorexia or bulimia.
 This is why you need treatment for an amphetamine addiction if you’ve been using it for weight loss.

-For more information about addiction treatment or to find amphetamine addiction treatment and positive weight loss treatments, give us a call at 800-768-8728.
+For more information about addiction treatment or to find amphetamine addiction treatment and positive weight loss treatments, give us a call at 800-768-8728(Who Answers?).
 We can help you find a treatment center that suits your needs.